On the 1d stochastic Schr{\"o}dinger product: Presentation of the problem

 \

-\begin{remark} In accordance with the developments in \cite{DFT}, we consider the approximation of $\big\|\cl^{\sharp,(n)}\big\|_{X^b_c \to X_c}$ by $\cp^{(n)}_{b,c}$ as a full part of the first-order strategy here described.
-Note that similar kernel-based estimates of operator norms are also extensively used in the so-called \textit{theory of random tensors} developed by Deng, Nahmod and Yue (see e.g. item (5) of Proposition 5.1 or the proof of Proposition 6.1 in \cite{DNY}).

-We have included a short discussion about the sharpness of this approximation in Sections \ref{subsec:gene-ope-esti} and \ref{subsec:young-op} below.
+\begin{remark} In accordance with the developments in \cite{DFT}, we consider the approximation of $\big\|\cl^{\sharp,(n)}\big\|_{{\cop Z^{c,b}} \to {\cop Z^{c,b}}}$ by $\cp^{(n)}_{c,b}$ as a full part of the first-order strategy here described.
+Note that similar kernel-based estimates of operator norms are also extensively used in the so-called \textit{theory of random tensors} developed by Deng, Nahmod and Yue (see e.g. item (5) of Proposition 5.1 or the proof of Proposition 6.1 in \cite{DNY}).\\ We have included a short discussion about the sharpness of this approximation in Sections \ref{subsec:gene-ope-esti} and \ref{subsec:young-op} below.
 In particular, it is therein shown that in the Young integration setting, the consideration of the corresponding quantity $\cp^{(n)}$ allows us to recover the well-known threshold value $H=\frac12$ for the Hurst index.

 \end{remark}